microsoft/table-transformer/README.md

 Additionally, cells in the headers are *canonicalized* and we implement multiple *quality control* steps to ensure the annotations are as free of noise as possible.
 For more details, please see [our paper](https://arxiv.org/pdf/2110.00061.pdf).

 ## News
+`11/25/2022`: We have also made [the full PubTables-1M dataset](https://huggingface.co/datasets/bsmock/pubtables-1m) available for download from Hugging Face.\
 `05/05/2022`: We have released the pre-trained weights for the table structure recognition model trained on PubTables-1M.\
 `03/23/2022`: Our paper "GriTS: Grid table similarity metric for table structure recognition" is now available on [arXiv](https://arxiv.org/pdf/2203.12555.pdf)\
 `03/04/2022`: We have released the pre-trained weights for the table detection model trained on PubTables-1M.\